Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

     ```

 5. If some features are changed from editor, `watchface_editable_update_requested_cb()` is called.
-Watchface can verify the `watchface_editable_edit_state_e` from the parameter of that callback to get the edit state.
+Watch Face can verify the `watchface_editable_edit_state_e` from the parameter of that callback to get the edit state.

-There are following edit state:
+The following are the edit state:

 | Edit state | Description |
 |------------|-------------|